maybeanerd/iu-tech-talk/slides.md

   - e.g. `/inbox`
 - request method
   - e.g. `POST`
-- date of request (typically the signature is valid for 30s)
+- date of request
+  - typically the signature is valid for 30s, mastodon e.g. allows 12h
   - e.g. `27 May 2024 12:00:00 GMT`
 - If POST: a digest of the request body (SHA-256)
   - e.g. `SHA-256=2cf24...8b9824`